WyrdOne/MinecraftMyWay/readme.txt

 ///////////////////////////////////////////////////////////////////////////////

 /////////////////////////////////VERSION HISTORY///////////////////////////////
+// 0.8 - Updated to Minecraft 1.4.6
+//     * Added option for rain
+//     * Added biome world gen options
+//     * Changed some world gen options from toggles to rarity/off
+//     * Eating food heals you if hunger is turned off
 // 0.72 - Bug fix.
 Dirt gravity works right now.
 //     *  Hunger will work now, option for exhaustion removed for now.
 // 0.71 - Bug fix, monsters were spawning on the internal server, but not the